 Add pulled rotisserie chicken, stirring everything together.

 Any cooked chicken will do the job here, but a pre-pulled rotisserie chicken saves a ton of time.
-If you wanted to make your own chicken for this chicken dip, I think my Mexican shredded chicken thighs would go great with the other ingredients here.
+If you wanted to make your own chicken for this chicken dip, I think my Mexican shredded chicken thighs or smoked fajita chicken would go great with the other ingredients here.

 Top with lite shredded cheese and frozen fire roasted corn.

 The recipe calls for a layer of lite cheese, followed by a layer of full fat shredded cheddar.
 Any softer melting cheese will work in place of cheddar, but you’ll want that top layer to be the real deal, full fat cheese.
 The reduced fat shredded cheese options don’t melt very well and will leave your cowboy chicken dip looking a little sad.

 As for the fire roasted corn, you can use any frozen corn option.
 You could also add things like diced jalapeños or peppers on top at this stage.
 That would add some flavor and make your chicken dip even prettier!

 Check out my Traeger grilled corn salad for tips on grilling corn and jalapeño peppers together.

 Bake for 15-20 minutes at 400ºF.